 Reading teaches you emotional upliftment, it upkeeps your emotional wellness.
 It transports you to the story and makes you fall in love with the protagonist or it makes you hate the antagonist.
 Every book is an amalgamation of various emotions and they help to grow you with the same.

-5. Reading aids in building your critical thinking
+5. Reading improves your critical thinking

 Including reading in your daily schedule can lead to an improvement in your critical thinking ability.
 It increases and influences the decision-making skills of an individual by sharpening their critical and analytical thinking.